nicholasMink/atxWatch/README.md

 - Fork/clone project and run `yarn && yarn start` or `npm install && npm run start` from the project root directory
 - Create branch, push changes, and open a pull request
+#### Notes
+> * This project currently works with nodejs >=12.16.1 npm >=6.13.4

-> For the map to work, you will need to create a .env file and add the following variables with your own credentials from a mapbox account (https://account.mapbox.com/)
+> * For the map to work, you will need to create a .env file and add the following variables with your own credentials from a mapbox account (https://account.mapbox.com/)

 ```
 MAPBOX_API_KEY=pk.xxxx